Mountain Home Carnegie Library

 Elmore County Timeline

-This timeline provides a condensed summary of the historical journey of Elmore County, Idaho.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Elmore County, Idaho.

 - 1864 - Elmore County is established on February 7, 1864, as a part of the Idaho Territory.